idavis/jetson-containers/README.md

 ### Dependencies

 The JetPack dependency builds must be run on an `x86_64` host.
 They can be built with `make <device>-jetpack-<jetpack-version>-deps`.
 This will build an image using files downlaoded from the SDK Manager installed.
-Building this image will require authentication and `NV_USER` should be set in your `.env` file.
 As the container runs, enter your password when prompted.
 For `sudo` prompts, enter `pass` as the password.
 Once built, push the image to your container registry so that the device can leverage it all other builds.
 This may sound like a lot, but it is really just:

-- Set `NV_USER` in the `.env` file
 - Make sure `DOCKER_HOST`, if set, is pointing to an `x86_64` host
 - `make jax-jetpack-4.2-deps`, or `make nano-dev-jetpack-4.2-deps`, or `make tx2-jetpack-4.2-deps`, or `make jetpack-4.2-deps` to build them all
 - Wait, then enter your Nvidia developer password when prompted